stanley3384/OrderedSetVelociRaptor/Misc/README.md

 --There are a couple of Python(version 2.7.3) test scripts in the Python folder.
 Some of them are from answers given on the GTK+ Forum.
 They might be helpful in figuring out a few things with Python and GTK+.
 If you are interested in automating LibreOffice apps with Python and GTK+ there is a short Writer and Calc example in there also.

+--If you are interested in deriving a new widget from a GTK+ drawing area there are a few examples in the above folders.
+There is a rocker "toggle" headlight switch, stepped progress bar, gauges and a circuit breaker switch widget.
+Some of my ideas for putting together a car UI.

 --In the encryption folder there are a couple of examples encrypting values into a SQLite database using a simple character shift, Twofish and Rijndael encryption.
 There is some test code using both the Mcrypt and the OpenSSL libraries.

 --The plate_stack_viewGL2 program provides a 3d view of heatmapped stacked microtiter plates.
 You can pull in data from the VelociRaptor database or run uniform random data sets to experiment with.
 There are three different heatmap settings that you can choose from to get a 3d visual on the data.
 It uses the fixed OpenGL pipeline.